chrisguest75/shell_examples/46_stdin_stdout_stderr/README.md

 Demonstrate and work through some stdout and stderr redirection

+## Reasons

+In the shell it's necessary to watch the output from both pipes.
+Some tools are quite good with seperating `stderr` from `stdout` whereas others just pipe all error messages to `stdout`.

 NOTES:

 * The difference between `>` and `|` is that one redirects to a file and one to a process.
 Examples are [here](https://zsh.sourceforge.io/Doc/Release/Redirection.html)